shrijit37/CoinTrack/README.md

-# Cryptack - The Only CryptoTracker You Need!
+# CoinTrack - The Only CryptoTracker You Need!

 ## Description
-CryptoTracker is the tool you've always needed.
+CoinTrack is the tool you've always needed.
 Compare different cryptocurrencies, view their graphs—prices, total volumes, market cap, etc. Search from the top 100 cryptocurrencies in real-time and add them to your watchlist.

 ## Objective
 Build a responsive and live crypto tracker using React JS to help users analyze, compare, and learn about cryptocurrencies all in one place.